Ad Noctum: Chapter 7

 “No,” Rush snapped.
 “We’re not calling it that.”

 “ALD is good,” Telford said.
 “I like ALD.
-What the fuck do you think we should call it?”
+The fuck do you think we should call it?”

 “A modified Ancient lifesigns detector,” Rush replied.

-“Yeah, not getting eaten.
-Check.”
+“Yeah.
+Not getting eaten: check.”
 Volker cleared his throat.
 “I like that.
-But just—so you know?
-If you want me to perform a high level spectroscopic analysis of an unknown compound using a foreign device?”
+But just so you know?
+If you want me to perform a spectroscopic analysis of an unknown compound using a foreign device?”
 He waved the ALD in Telford’s direction.
-“It’s nice to give me more than five minutes to learn how it works.
-Especially if you’ve had it on board this entire time.
-Either that, or, you know, abduct a materials scientist.”
+“It’d be nice to give me more than five minutes to learn how it works.
+Either that, or, y’know, abduct a materials scientist next time.”

-“It’s intuitive,” Rush replied to the silent half-accusation.
-He shrugged fluidly.
+“It’s intuitive.”
+Rush shrugged fluidly.
 “Like your iPhone.
 Furthermore, I believe it was you who wanted the additional data.”

 “Like my iPhone?
 Did you seriously just say that?”